rixiobarrios/react-hooks/README.md

 ### Methodical Approach

 1. Test API in browser (if possible)
-1. Test API with curl script
+1. Test API with cURL script
 1. Add feature to react application
     1. Add route to `src/components/App.js`
     1. Create component to render for route